-- 1 The CCWG-Accountability recommends: - Splitting Classifying each of the ICANN Bylaws into as either a Fundamental Bylaws and or a Standard Bylaws. - The following CWG-Stewardship and CCWG-Accountability Recommendations be made Fundamental Bylaws: - The Community Mechanism as the Sole Designator Model including the right of inspection granted to Decisional Participants in the Empowered Community as described in Recommendation 1. - The escalation and enforcement mechanisms as described in Recommendation 2. - The process for amending Fundamental Bylaws and/or Articles of Incorporation as described in Recommendation 3. - The eight Community Powers seven Community Powers as described in Recommendation 4. - The Mission, Commitments, and Core Values as described in Recommendation 5. - The framework for the Independent Review Process (IRP) as described in Recommendation 7. - The IANA Function Review, Special IANA Function Review and the Separation Process, required by the accountability mechanisms for the IANA naming functions that are required under the CWG-Stewardship's Proposal-with regards to IANA's domain name management function.
+1 The CCWG-Accountability recommends:

+- Classifying each of the ICANN Bylaws as either a Fundamental Bylaw or a Standard Bylaw - The following CWG-Stewardship and CCWG-Accountability Recommendations be made Fundamental Bylaws: - The Community Mechanism as the Sole Designator Model including the right of inspection granted to Decisional Participants in the Empowered Community as described in Recommendation 1. - The escalation and enforcement mechanisms as described in Recommendation 2. - The process for amending Fundamental Bylaws and/or Articles of Incorporation as described in Recommendation 3. - The seven Community Powers as described in Recommendation 4. - The Mission, Commitments, and Core Values as described in Recommendation 5. - The framework for the Independent Review Process (IRP) as described in Recommendation 7. - The IANA Function Review, Special IANA Function Review and the Separation Process, accountability mechanisms for the IANA naming functions that are required under the CWG-Stewardship Proposal. - The PTI Governance and Customer Standing Committee (CSC) structures, also required by the CWG-Stewardship's Proposal. - The right of investigation (as described in Section 3 of Annex 01 Recommendation #1: Establishing an Empowered Community for Enforcing Community Power)